Psalmuel01/Fractional-NFT/README.md

 Features:

-purchase amount should the sent user and platform get 0.1 % of all amount accumulated from sales.
+purchase amount should be sent to user and platform get 0.1 % of all amount accumulated from sales.

 fractions purchase can be transferred to another user